News & Events

 The Terracon Foundation also distributed $30,000 in scholarship grants to 15 dependents of Terracon employees who are pursuing four-year degrees through a community college, college, or university.

-For more information about the Terracon Foundation, visit terracon.com/foundation/.
+For more information about the Terracon Foundation, visit terracon.com/about/foundation/.

 Terracon is an employee-owned engineering consulting firm with more than 4,000 employees providing environmental, facilities, geotechnical, and materials services from more than 140 offices with services available in all 50 states.
 Terracon currently ranks 24th on Engineering News-Record’s list of Top 500 Design Firms.
 For additional information about Terracon, visit www.terracon.com.